sofiadscribner/sofiadscribner/README.md

 [🚠 Ski Resort Analysis](https://github.com/sofiadscribner/ski-resort-regression)

-## About Me (Outside of Data)🧗🏻‍♀️
+## About Me (Outside of Data)💻
 In my limited free time as a full time student and part time tutor, I enjoy:

-  ☀️ Rock Climbing (indoor, outdoor, trad, sport, bouldering, all of the above)
+  🧗🏻‍♀️ Rock Climbing (indoor, outdoor, trad, sport, bouldering, all of the above)

-  ☀️ Spending time with my incredible husband and our families
+  💍 Spending time with my incredible husband and our families

-  ☀️ Hanging out with my pet snake
+  🐍 Hanging out with my pet snake

-  ☀️ Magic the Gathering
+  ✨ Magic the Gathering